I was a Marcos apologist, and this is my story.

 I was also trained to look at the “Golden Age” of Marcos in an era where the grownups are the only source of information, never mind that the school system never brought up the history of Martial Law at all, which also didn’t help either.

-To note, there was no internet then, and my mind was very young to understand the intricacies of a healthy debate.
-I was too pre-occupied with basketball and playing the guitar.
+To note, there was no internet back then, and my mind was very young to understand the intricacies of a healthy debate. (and honestly, I was too pre-occupied with basketball and playing the guitar)

 So, I stuck with what “I felt was right” by the authority of my relatives who raised me.